Ria424/developers-animatesdk-docs/DrawingLayer_object/DrawingLayer8.md

 #### Description

-Method; sets the current drawing position.
+Method; Sets the current drawing position.
 You typically use this method only when creating extensible tools.

 #### Example